-Jill McCoy completed her first season at the helm of the Valpo women’s golf program in 2018-2019.
+Jill McCoy completed her second season at the helm of the Valpo women’s golf program in 2019-2020.

 In addition to her coaching responsibilities, McCoy helped oversee and organize the 2019 MVC Women’s Golf Championship, which was hosted at Sand Creek Country Club in Chesterton.
 It marked the first Valley championship event hosted by Valpo in any sport.

-Under McCoy’s tutelage, Kylie Shoemake rounded out her four-year career.
+Under McCoy’s guidance, Kylie Shoemake rounded out her four-year career in 2018-19.
 She finished her career with a scoring average of 83.08, which ranked ninth in program history.
 In McCoy’s first season at the helm, she also instructed junior Tiffany Curtis, who finished the season with a 234 (+18) at the MVC Championship, a 54-hole score that ranked tied for 10th in program history in both overall score and in relation to par.
 Junior Kayla Krueger also made improvement under McCoy’s direction in 2018-19, finishing the season with an 82.13 scoring average.

 McCoy currently serves as the director of golf instruction at Sand Creek Country Club in Chesterton, Indiana, where she manages, oversees and directs the golf instruction and player development program for the facility.